h2non/siringa/README.rst

 -  Minimalism: less enables more.
 -  Uniformity: there is only one way to declare and consume dependencies.
 -  Predictability: developer intentions must persist based on explicitly defined intention.
--  Domain abstract: do not enforce any domain-specific pattern.
+-  Domain agnostic: do not enforce any domain-specific pattern.

 Installation
 ------------